 PARKING: Hilton Garden Inn, Mount Hope Avenue, Rockaway, NJ, parking lot.
 Details will accompany registration confirmation.
 The Hilton has parking lot security.

 COST: $350/person.
 If sharing a room, $325/person.
-Cost includes bus, driver tip, hotel, buffet breakfast, catered lunch, garden entrance fee and all guided tours, and donation to Garden Conservancy
+Cost includes bus, driver tip, hotel, buffet breakfast, catered lunch, garden entrance fee and all guided tours, treats and homemade goodies for the ride home, and donation to Garden Conservancy

 or 973-570-0759 anytime